rdegges/rdegges-blog/articles/2010/how-to-reset-your-sleep-schedule-seriously.md

-% How to Reset Your Sleep Schedule, Seriously
+Title: How to Reset Your Sleep Schedule, Seriously
-%
+Date: 2010-09-05 06:44
-%
+Author: Randall Degges

-# How to Reset Your Sleep Schedule, Seriously
+Tags: life

 Every now and then on [Hacker News][], I see a new discussion about resetting your sleep schedule.
 Resetting your sleep schedule is the process of shifting